walberjose/template-lambada-to-rds/README.md

 npm init -y
 npm install pg

-# Create a file index.js to include the AWS Lambda code function
+# Create a file index.js

+Include the AWS Lambda code function

-# Finally zip all files an upload to the AWS Lambda
+# Finally zip all files

+Make an upload to the AWS Lambda for the new function